 Planning scheme amendment: Changes to the planning scheme are called amendments and the process is set out in the Planning and Environment Act 1987.
 An amendment may involve a change to a planning scheme map (for example: a rezoning), a change to the written part of the scheme, or both.

-Post-PSP Approvals: The subdivision approvals required by various authorities to allow a Certificate of Title to be issues for a parcel of land.
+Post-PSP approvals: The subdivision approvals required by various authorities to allow a Certificate of Title to be issues for a parcel of land.
 In Melbourne’s Growth Areas, subdivision processes follow after the completion of a Precinct Structure Plan.

 Precinct Infrastructure Plan: Section within the precinct structure plan that defines the priority regional and local infrastructure requirements for future planning and investment by council and government agencies.
 It also gives an indication of the priority of infrastructure delivery in the short, medium and long-term.

 Principal Freight Network (PFN): The Principal Freight Network is the part of the larger transport network over which the movement of heavy freight will be concentrated.
 This will be achieved by upgrading the capacity of the network to move freight and by ensuring that the network is managed to reduce freight travel time and increase the reliability of freight movement.